-

 Definitions

-Individual Obligations and Responsibilities
+Student Obligations and Responsibilities

 Individuals are expected to use district technology safely and responsibly.
 Any personal use of district technology shall not interfere with district business and operations, the work and productivity of any employee, or the safety and security of district technology.
 The district is not responsible for any loss or damage incurred by an Individual as a result of his/her personal use of district technology.